 #3 Famous Conservationists: Wangari Maathai

-Maathai is best known for her work with the National Council of Women in Kenya, where she introduced community-based tree planting as a means to both reduce poverty and conserve wildlife.
-Her efforts blossomed into the Green Belt Movement, which has enjoyed great success over three decades.
+Firstly, Maathai is best known for her work with the National Council of Women in Kenya, where she introduced community-based tree planting as a means to both reduce poverty and conserve wildlife.
+Eventually, her efforts blossomed into the Green Belt Movement, which has enjoyed great success over three decades.

 Sadly, Maathai passed away in 2011 of cancer, but her legacy lives on through the Wangari Maathai Institute for Peace and Environmental Studies out of Nairobi University.